Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

-We spent the morning exploring the convict coal mines located on the north western side of the Tasman peninsula.
+Spend the morning exploring the convict coal mines located on the north west coast of the Tasman peninsula.

-From here we headed back to quirky little Doo Town for some gorgeous coastal scenery and excellent food from the fish and chip van next to the blowhole.
+From there, head back to quirky little Doo Town for some gorgeous coastal scenery and excellent food from the fish and chip van next to the blowhole.

 After crossing back across the Eagles Neck, check out the dog line museum before heading on towards the tessellated pavements.
 Here there is a lovely walk along the coast giving some wonderful views of the Tasman peninsula.

-From here we headed up to the tiny coastal town of Triabunna, in preparation for our journey to Maria Island.
+From here, head up to the tiny coastal town of Triabunna, in preparation for your journey to Maria Island.

 - Where we stayed: Triabunna Holiday Park